sebastianlehner/DYNOB/README_EN.md

 When the engine speed exceeds **2050 RPM**, oil pressure 2 is checked (this function is inactive when the engine speed is below 2000 RPM).
 Furthermore, the circuit board beeps and flashes if the engine speed is lost despite oil pressure 2 being present (V-belt failure in diesel engines).

 If oil pressure 1 is lost, the LED flashes immediately.
-If another fault occurs, this is signaled <ins>after 5 seconds</ins> (LED and buzzer).
+If another fault occurs, this is signaled <ins>after 2 seconds</ins> (LED and buzzer).
+If a speed <ins>above 9000 rpm</ins> is detected, the buzzer will beep and the LED will stay on! (incorrect motor setting/gear ratio)
 <ins> </ins>
 ### compatibility:
 **VW T3, Golf 1, Golf 2, Polo 2, Caddy 1, Jetta 2, Passat B2 und Scirocco 2**